Parenting styles: Theories of child rearing

-In 1998, independent scholar Judith Rich Harris published The Nurture Assumption, in which she argued that scientific evidence, especially behavioral genetics, showed that all different forms of parenting do not have significant effects on children's development, short of cases of severe child abuse or child neglect.
-She proposes two main points for the effects: genetic effects, and social effects involved by the peer groups in which children participate.
-The purported effects of different forms of parenting are all illusions caused by heredity, the culture at large, and children's own influence on how their parents treat them.
+In 1998, independent scholar Judith Rich Harris published The Nurture Assumption, in which she argued that scientific evidence, particularly from the field of behavioral genetics, showed that parenting styles generally do not have significant effects on children's development, except in cases of severe child abuse or child neglect.
+She proposed that children turn out the way they do primarily due to two alternative reasons: genetic effects, and social group effects associated with the children's peer groups.
+She said that the purported effects of different forms of parenting can instead be attributed to heredity, the culture at large, and children's own influence on how their parents treat them.
+Harris was criticized for taking the point of "parental upbringing seems to matter less than previously thought" and misleadingly implying that "parents do not matter."
+Harris never actually claimed parents do not matter, but it was feared that the message would be misinterpreted by lay readers.

+Despite Harris' arguments, some recent studies suggest that parents can influence the outcomes of their children.
+For example, one study found that the personality traits of parents are better predictors for the outcomes of their children than those of the children.
+Other recent studies seem to indicate that parenting does have impacts on adoptive children as well.
+For example, one study found that children adopted by parents who reported warm parenting at 21 months postplacement tended to have lower levels of internalizing and externalizing problems at 3 years postplacement.
+However, the study was unable to fully explore whether the parenting style was influenced by the child's characteristics.
+Another study similarly showed that warm adoptive parenting at 27 months predicted lower levels of child externalizing problems at ages 6 and 7, but also was unable to rule out the possibility that this association was due to the child's effect on the parents rather than the parents' effect on the child.

 Baumrind's parenting typology

-Diana Baumrind is a researcher who focused on the classification of parenting styles into what is now known as Baumrind’s parenting typology.
-In her research, she found what she considered to be the four basic elements that could help shape successful parenting: responsiveness vs. unresponsiveness and demanding vs. undemanding.
+Diana Baumrind is a researcher who focused on the classification of parenting styles into what is now known as Baumrind's parenting typology.
+She found what she considered to be the four basic elements that could help shape successful parenting: responsiveness vs. unresponsiveness and demanding vs. undemanding.
 Parental responsiveness refers to the degree to which the parent responds to the child's needs in a supportive and accepting manner.
-Parental Demandingness refers to the rules which the parent has in place for their child's behavior, the expectations for their children to comply with these rules, and the level of repercussions that follow if those rules are broken.
-Through her studies Baumrind identified three initial parenting styles: Authoritative parenting, authoritarian parenting and permissive parenting.
-Maccoby and Martin expanded upon Baumrind’s three original parenting styles by placing parenting styles into two distinct categories: demanding and undemanding.
+Parental demandingness refers to the rules which the parent has in place for their child's behavior, the expectations for their children to comply with these rules, and the level of repercussions that follow if those rules are broken.
+Baumrind identified three initial parenting styles: Authoritative parenting, authoritarian parenting and permissive parenting.
+Maccoby and Martin expanded upon Baumrind's three original parenting styles by placing parenting styles into two distinct categories: demanding and undemanding.
 With these distinctions, four new parenting styles were defined: